jax-ml/jax/docs/profiling.md

 [TensorBoard's
 profiler](https://www.tensorflow.org/tensorboard/tensorboard_profiling_keras>)
 can be used to profile JAX programs.
-This is a great way to easily time and visualize different parts of your program, including what's happening on GPU or TPU.
+Tensorboard is a great way to acquire and visualize performance traces and profiles of your program, including activity on GPU and TPU.
 The end result looks something like this:

 ![TensorBoard profiler example](_static/tensorboard_profiler.png)